 If you opt for an attorney, you’ll want to consider whether the potential financial benefits exceed the fees.
 It may be worth it if you’re owed a lot of money for time off work and significant disability after the accident.
 However, a minor fender bender probably doesn’t warrant a lawyer.

-You’ll want to research local car accident attorneys, check their credentials and reviews, and have a consultation before deciding on one.
+You’ll want to research a local car crash lawyer, check their credentials and reviews, and have a consultation before deciding on one.

 Now You’re Prepared for Your First Car Accident